-An OMP record is associated with at least one model and is effective, by default, for all aircraft or equipment that are associated with the specified model or models.
+An OMP record is associated with at least one model and can be applied to all aircraft or equipment that are associated with the model or models.
 Maintenance changes to the effective aircraft and equipment are validated against the models to ensure continuing compliance.
-When an OMP is in draft status, you can remove selected aircraft from the effectivity list.
+When you change the status of an OMP to active, the OMP is automatically associated with aircraft that are related to the specified model or models if either of the following conditions are met: